The warcraft story in just 434 events > 44 statements > 6 summaries

 - At Malfurion's command, the Ancestral Guardians amassed and began their assault on Archimonde.
-As a result Archimonde was destroyed and the World Tree damaged.
+As a result Archimonde was destroyed and the World Tree was damaged.
 However, the group had won a victory against impossible odds.

 - The Scourge/Legion's defeat at this battle marked the end of the Third War.